The Low Down on Japanese Currency

 Coins: | ¥1, ¥5, ¥10, ¥50, ¥100, ¥500 |

-No other currency in Asia is more heavily traded than the Japanese Yen and it’s the 3rd most traded currency in the world.
+No other currency in Asia is more heavily traded than the Japanese yen, which is the 3rd most traded currency in the world

 The first minted coins in Japan appeared in 708 but by the 19th century Japan was using Spanish Dollars.
 The Yen (or “round object”) has been used as the central form of currency since the 1870’s.